qrzn23/min/wip/magick/content.md

 should abandon them if they are really harmful in relation to health or comfort.
 Also, our selection of “evils” is limited to those that cannot damage us irreparably.
-E.g., 011e ought to practise smelling assafoetida until one likes it ; but not arsine or hydrocyanic acid.
+E.g., 011e ought to practise smelling assafoetida until one likes it; but not arsine or hydrocyanic acid.
 Again, one might have a liaison with an ugly old woman until one beheld and loved the star which she is; it would be too dangerous to overcome the distaste for dishonesty by forcing oneself to pick